 Transportation in Hot Springs National Park

-Hot Springs National Park is conveniently located next to the downtown of Hot Springs so it is easy to get to from local major highways by RV or car.
-You can take a beautiful scenic drive through the park as there are several one-way paved roads to various trails, although it is recommended to take a car.
-Use extra caution driving a large RV on some of the roads in the park, especially Hot Springs Mountain Drive and North Mountain Drive, which take you to the Hot Springs Mountain Tower.
-These roads are are windy, steep, and narrow.
-Vehicles over 30 feet are not permitted on on Hot Springs Mountain.
+Hot Springs National Park is conveniently located next to the downtown of Hot Springs, Arkansas, so it is easy to get to from both local highways and interstates, and either by RV or private vehicle.
+You can take a beautiful scenic drive through the park.
+There are several one-way paved roads to various trails, and although you can drive a larger RV, it is recommended to take a car instead.
+Use extra caution driving a large RV on some of the streets in the park, especially Hot Springs Mountain Drive and North Mountain Drive, which take you to the Hot Springs Mountain Tower.
+These roads are windy, steep, and narrow.
+Vehicles over 30 feet are not permitted on Hot Springs Mountain.

-Since Hot Springs National Park is located in an urban area there is no park-owned parking.
-You can park in off-street parking downtown or in several privately-owned parking lots nearby.
-Your best bet for RV parking is in the parking garage just one block west of Bathhouse Row, which features with first-come, first serve RV and bus parking.
+Since Hot Springs National Park is located in an urban area, there is no park-owned parking.
+You can park in off-street parking downtown or several privately-owned parking lots nearby.
+Your best bet for RV parking is in the parking garage just one block west of Bathhouse Row, which features with first-come, first-served RV and bus parking.
 There is also parking available at the Hot Springs Mountain Tower for cars.

 If you are looking to get to the park via public transportation from your RV, you have several options.
 One is Amtrak’s Texas Eagle route where you can take a shuttle to Hot Springs from Little Rock or Malvern.
 You can also travel to the area by Greyhound Bus.
-Once you’re in town you can get around with the local bus service, Intracity Transit.
+Once you’re in town, you can get around with the local bus service, Intracity Transit.
 Cycling is popular in the downtown area as well.
-Once you’re in the park you can easily explore the area by good old-fashion walking or hiking.
+Once you’re in the park, you can easily explore the area by good old-fashioned walking or hiking.